sixeyed/docker-kube-workshop/part-2.md

 ![](./img/part-2/ucp-kube-load-balancers-v2.jpg)

 The .NET API writes some basic log entries when it starts.
-You manage containers in UCP in the same way, whether they're in Kubernetes pods on Linux nodes, or swarm containers on Windows nodes.
+You manage containers in UCP in the same way, whether they're in Kubernetes pods on Linux nodes, or swarm services on Windows nodes.

-From _Shared Resources...Containers_ you see the list of running containers, you can select the .NET API and click _View Logs_:
+From _Shared Resources...Containers_ you see the list of all running containers, acrodd all the orchestrators.
+You can select the .NET API and click _View Logs_:

 ![](./img/part-2/ucp-container-logs.jpg)